-Amarinder Singh says his new party contest all 117 seats in Punjab Assembly polls
+Amarinder Singh says his new party will contest all 117 seats in Punjab Assembly polls

 “The name [of the party] will be announced once the Election Commission clears it along with the symbol,” he said at a press conference in Chandigarh.
 Singh claimed that “plenty of Congressmen” were going to join his party, The Indian Express reported.

 On October 19, Singh’s media advisor Raveen Thukral had said that the former Punjab chief minister was hopeful about a seat sharing arrangement with the Bharatiya Janata Party for the Punjab elections.

-The next day, the BJP had said that it was open to an alliance with Singh.
+The next day, the BJP too had said that it was open to an alliance with Singh.

+On Wednesday, Singh said that he would lend “issue-based” support to the BJP, NDTV reported.

+“I never said that I will align with the BJP...All I said was that my party will look for a seat-sharing agreement,” Singh said.
+He also refuted speculation about an alliance with the Shiromani Akali Dal.
+Singh said that he would put up a “united front” to defeat the Akalis, Aam Aadmi Party and the Congress.

 Singh had stepped down as Punjab chief minister last month amid a tussle with Congress leader Navjot Singh Sidhu.
-On September 30, he had said that he would quit the Congress as he had been humiliated by the party leadership that had replaced him with Charanjeet Singh Channi.
+On September 30, Singh had said that he would quit the Congress as he had been humiliated by the party leadership.

-On Wednesday, Singh also said that he along with around 30 other will meet Home Minister Amit Shah on Thursday to discuss the three contentious agriculture laws passed by the Centre last year.
+On Wednesday, Singh also said that he and around 30 other leaders will meet Home Minister Amit Shah on Thursday to discuss the three contentious agriculture laws passed by the Centre last year.

+Singh claimed to have fulfilled 92% of the promises made in the Congress’ manifesto for the 2017 Punjab Assembly elections.

+Meanwhile soon after Singh’s press conference, Sidhu accused him of being a chief minister loyal to the BJP and alleged that he had “sold the interests of Punjab to save his skin.”